Vikram Kumar: Early life and career

+Yavarum Nalam while the Hindi version was titled 13B.

 In 2014, he scripted and directed Manam which was screened at the 45th International Film Festival of India in the Homage to Akkineni Nageswara Rao section on 29 November 2014.
 The film garnered the Filmfare Award for Best Film - Telugu.
 He then directed the box-office hits such as the science-fiction 24 (2016), which won two awards at the 64th National Film Awards, and the comedy-thriller Gang Leader (2019).